dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 Hyperband is fairly new,[^new] and this is the first implementation with an advanced task scheduler like Dask that I'm aware of.[^other-work]

-[^new]:By some metrics.
-It's been around since 2016 and some call that "old news."
+[^new]:It's been around since 2016... and some call that "old news."
 [^other-work]:Including with [Ray-Tune's implementation][asha-ray] and "[Massively Parallel Hyperparameter Tuning][asha]".
 [asha-ray]:https://ray.readthedocs.io/en/latest/tune-schedulers.html#asynchronous-hyperband
 [asha]:https://arxiv.org/pdf/1810.05934.pdf